openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 @endsphinxdirective

-This example uses the OpenCL context obtained from an compiled model object.
+This example uses the OpenCL context obtained from a compiled model object.

 @snippet snippets/gpu/context_sharing.cpp context_sharing_get_from_ov